3 Essential Tools for a Blogger in Action

 Winner: Surfer SEO or Frase ($49-$79/month)

 Optimization Truth: These tools don’t write content for you.
-They reveal what Google rewards.
-Use them to enhance your unique perspective.
+They reveal what Google rewards based on 200+ ranking factors.
+Use them to enhance your unique perspective, not replace it.
+ROI is immediate if you’re targeting competitive keywords (difficulty 40+).

 10. Social Media Management